elmahio/documentation/docs/logging-to-elmah-io-from-console-application.md

 Check out [How to include source code in log messages](/how-to-include-source-code-in-log-messages/) for additional requirements to make source code show up on elmah.io.

-> Including source code on log messages is currently available in the `Elmah.Io.Client` v4 prerelease only.
+> Including source code on log messages is available in the `Elmah.Io.Client` v4 package and forward.

 ### OnMessageFail

-Logging to elmah.io can fail if the network connection is down, if elmah.io experience downtime, or something third.
-To make sure you log an error elsewhere if this happen, you can implement the `OnMessageFail` event:
+Logging to elmah.io can fail if the network connection is down, if elmah.io experiences downtime, or something third.
+To make sure you log an error elsewhere if this happens, you can implement the `OnMessageFail` event:

 ```csharp
 logger.Messages.OnMessageFail += (sender, eventArgs) =>